Quantum REU

 It is believed that the atomic defects and strains are responsible for creating single photon sites in such materials.
 However, deterministic control of such defects and strains have been always a challenge in this field.

-Project: Therefore, the master project will include engineering as well as characterizing the single photon emitters mainly in 2D materials.
+Object: Therefore, the master project will include engineering as well as characterizing the single photon emitters mainly in 2D materials.
 Deterministic creation of the SPE centers at predefined locations will be the main aim for this project.
 The student will also perform the second order correlation measurements to investigate the purity of the emitters.
 A Hanbury-Brown and Twiss (HBT) interferometer will be used to perform the autocorrelation measurements.
 Others important factors such as indistinguishability, brightness, and reliability of the emitters will also be investigated.

 Figure 1. (a) Material defects with well-defined spin-state and consequently polarized single-photon emission can be building blocks of spin–photonic qubit systems. (b) A schematic of a two-level system, which is paramagnetic and is well separated from the band edges and can emit single photons in the required Fourier transform (FT) limit, such that the broadening of emission in the spectral line Γ equals the inverse of the excited-state decay lifetime Γ = ℏ/τ. (c) A typical second-order photon correlation measurement plot g2(τ), as a function of delay time τ, depicting antibunching (no more than one photon is emitted at a time).
 A value of g2(τ = 0) < 0.5 is a signature of a “good” single-photon, as this quantity is connected to the probability of emitting two photons (or more) at the same time.